Signal Review

 What makes Brosix special is the high level of data security it provides to you, the end-user.
 In addition to being secured with the best possible end-to-end encryption, Brosix helps you take full control of your network and keep all your communication channels secure.

 By using Brosix, you can easily add and remove users, track all communication, set user-level permissions, and much more.
-Apart from that, you can use Brosix to manage your team members’ contact networks and coordinate who can communicate with who.
+Apart from that, you can use Brosix to manage your team members’ contact networks and coordinate who can communicate with whom.

 Team collaboration on a new level